JimmyAwoe/PackTron/README.md

 - ✅ **Simple**: No attention mask complexity for padding
 - ✅ **Automatic multi-GPU support**: Data automatically distributed across GPUs based on `world_size` - just pass `rank` and `world_size` to `create_dataloader`
 - ✅ **Guaranteed data availability**: Automatically calculates required epochs and repeats data if needed, ensuring training completes all `train_iters` without interruption
+- ✅ **Staged Learning Made Easy**: Control exactly when to use which dataset at runtime for efficient curriculum learning.

 ---